Warshi7819/M100Link/README.md

 > To delete a file e.g. the XYZ.DO file go into BASIC and type: KILL "XYZ.DO

 > [!NOTE]
 > If you want to transfer at BA file from your TRS-80 Model 100 to your modern computer you have to rename it to .DO first.
-If not you will get NO FILE.
-Upload Aborted.
-If you have both a XYZ.DO and a XYZ.BA file it will upload the XYZ.DO file.
+If not you will get a **No File.
+Upload Aborted.** error.
+If you have both a XYZ.DO and a XYZ.BA file on your machine it will choose to upload the **XYZ.DO** file.

 ## Screenshot
 ![Action Photo](https://github.com/Warshi7819/M100Link/blob/main/images/example_usage.png)